priyadarshan24/tigercard/README.md

 2) Masters can be configured in peakHourMaster.txt & zoneFareMaster.txt
 3) Input journeys can be configured in inputjourneys.txt
 4) Pls note that first line of all files is considered as Header explaining the input format
-5) Run the RunTigerCardAppTest Test Class which help you Run the app and validate your output against the input journeys in inputjourneys.txt
+5) Run the RunTigerCardAppTest Junit Test Class which will help you Run the app and validate your output against the input journeys in inputjourneys.txt.
+Update the test class to reflect the expected output
 6) Alternately you can also Run RunTigerCardApp class or Maven Run